 Ingredients

-For better effects, you will need the right amount of ingredients.
-The perfect ratio is usually ⅕ espresso coffee (25mL), ⅖ creamy frothed milk (100-140mL), and ⅖ milk foam (125mL).
+For better results, you will need the right amount of ingredients.
+The ideal ratio is usually ⅕ espresso coffee (25mL), ⅖ creamy frothed milk (100-140mL), and ⅖ milk foam (125mL).

-Moka Pot or Espresso coffee Machine
+Moka Pot or Espresso Machine

 You will need roughly two shots for your Cappuccino.
 Follow the instructions for your specific machine to make a shot or two.